squidgy617/BrawlStageModule/st_slipspace/HazardSettings.md

 sora_enemy.rel file index = 301

-**Rotation Y** - Number of frames before spawner can be used again after spawning an enemy
+**Scale X** - Number of frames before spawner can be used again after spawning an enemy

 **Rotation Z** - Starting facing direction